astrolink/pluto/README.md

 **Rollback**: SQL statement that will be run on rollback

+**Author**: Who created the SQL statement (Optional)

 **Description**: Description of what is done in that migration will be saved in the database

+## 📚 Documentation

+Full documentation is available on the website: https://astrolink.github.io/pluto

 ## 🖥️ Database